 Skip to contents

-This function is used to gather a delay-free filtering using a linear-phase (symmetric) FIR filter followed by group delay correction.
+This function is used to specify or carry out delay-free filtering using a linear-phase (symmetric) FIR filter followed by group delay correction.
 Delay-free filtering is needed when the relative timing between signals is important e.g., when integrating signals that have been sampled at different rates.

 Usage